magael/tenttibot/documentation/ohje.md

 SELECT a.username, r.name FROM account a LEFT JOIN Role r ON a.id IN (SELECT account_id FROM user_roles ur WHERE ur.account_id = a.id AND ur.role_id = r.id) GROUP BY a.username;

-tai admin-tunnuksilla kirjautuneena linkistä Users.
+tai admin-tunnuksilla kirjautuneena linkistä "Users".